Aarifmedharsha/6Companies30dayschallenge/README.md

 All these challenges are solved in Local Java Editor please find the functions with the code.

 Challenge Company 1 : Microsoft
-1.You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.(https://leetcode.com/problems/evaluate-reverse-polish-notation/)[LeetCode:151]
+1. You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.(https://leetcode.com/problems/evaluate-reverse-polish-notation/)[LeetCode:151]
 2. Combination Sum with a twist.
 3. Bulls and Cows.(https://leetcode.com/problems/bulls-and-cows/)[LeetCode:299]
 4. You are given an integer array nums of length n.
 Return maximum length of Rotation Function.(https://leetcode.com/problems/rotate-function/description/)[LeetCode:396]